Nomahd/CBCMGDoorControlSystem/README.md

 Web Server

 ## Overview
-This README will explain how to set up the environment for the CBCMG Door Control System.
+This README will describe each component of the Door Control System.

 ## AutoIt Scripts
-Place the .exe files in a folder of your choosing.
-The AutoIt v3 Script files are the source files.
-The .exe's select various commands from the Access It!
-Lite.net door security program located on the door security computer.
+The scripts are used to perform window and mouse commands on the door security application program running on the host machine.

 ## SQL Script
 In Microsoft SQL Server 2012 (or similar), open the SQL script and execute to create the necessary database and tables.